Donate nowEvery penny is crucial. We couldn't do it without you. Help us cure Duchenne.

 Make a bank transfer

-To transfer money directly into the Duchenne Research Fund bank account, please call us on 020 8200 0985 or email us.
+To transfer money directly into the Duchenne Research Fund bank account, please contact us.

 Donate through Payroll Giving

 It’s easy to set up a regular donation directly from your salary.
 Request a charity nomination form from your employer which you then complete and return to the Payroll Giving Agency.
 Your charity of choice remains confidential.
 By giving in this way, we automatically receive any tax you would have paid on that amount.
 We do not need to reclaim Gift Aid on the payment, so there is less admin for us, and no Direct Debit needed from you.
 Once your donation is set up, you do not have to do anything else.
 If your employer doesn’t offer a Payroll Giving scheme, suggest they start one – it’s easy and inexpensive to run.
 For more information visit gov.uk.

 Leave a legacy